Azure/azure-uamqp-python/README.rst

 Tests
 +++++

 The tests can be run from within the virtual environment.
-The extension must be build first using the instructions above.
+The extension must be built first using the instructions above.

 .. code:: shell